nuxeo/FunkLoad/README.txt

 * Easy test customization using a configuration file or command line options.

-* Easy test creation using TestMaker_ / maxq_ recorder, so you can use your web browser and produce a FunkLoad_ test automatically.
+* Easy test creation using TCPWatch_ as proxy recorder, so you can use your web browser and produce a FunkLoad_ test automatically.

 * Provides web assertion helpers.